scpedicini/glyph-shift/HIRAGANA_IMPLEMENTATION_PLAN_REVISED.md

 ### Phase 5: Integration & Testing
 1.  **Update ALL swap classes to async** - Convert `canSwap` and `swap` methods in all classes to async/Promise-based.
+2. Create `tests/general.test.ts` to test the async interface changes across all swap classes.
-2. Ensure the `hiragana-text` CSS class is applied.
+3. Ensure the `hiragana-text` CSS class is applied.
-3. Perform integration tests with various English words, including those with multiple pronunciations and edge cases.
+4. Perform integration tests with various English words, including those with multiple pronunciations and edge cases.
-4. Verify the entire extension still works after making all swap methods async.
+5. Verify the entire extension still works after making all swap methods async.
+6. Add comprehensive test coverage for edge cases in `tests/hiragana.test.ts`.

 ## Architectural Changes for Asynchronous Loading